Advances in the Shannon Capacity of Graphs: The Shannon capacity of q -Kneser graphs

-\end{definition} The Gaussian coefficient can be given the following interpretation.
+\end{definition} The Gaussian coefficient admits the following combinatorial interpretation.
 Let $V$ be an $n$-dimensional vector space over $\mathbb{F}_q$.
-The number of $k$-dimensional distinct subspaces that $V$ possesses is equal to $\gbinom{n}{k}{q}$.
-We therefore define $\gbinom{0}{0}{q} \triangleq 1$.
+Then, the number of distinct $k$-dimensional subspaces of $V$ is equal to $\gbinom{n}{k}{q}$.
+Consequently, we define $\gbinom{0}{0}{q} \triangleq 1$.